richkuz/elasticsearch-reindexer/README.md

 # elasticsearch-reindexer
 NodeJS tool for adding mappings and analyzers to existing Elasticsearch indices.

+Primarily, these scripts are for changing the analyzers and mappings of App Search Engines.

-I have only tested this with App Search 8.2.0.
+I have tested this script on 8.2.0 and 8.2.1.

+This script will NOT work with App Search < 8.2.0 to modify App Search engines.
+App Search < 8.2.0 does not support swapping an engine's alias' backing index in this manner.

 ## Example Usage